 Football False Start Penalty

-False start occurs when an offensive player gets out of their set stance before the ball is snapped.
+False start occurs when an offensive player gets out of their set stance or makes a sudden movement towards the line of scrimmage before the ball is snapped.
 In simple terms, the offensive player begins the play before the play is set to start.
-This is equivalent to getting out of your stance and starting a race before the referee fires his gun.
-In running, that is also called a false start.
-When a false start is called, the play is blown dead by the referee.
+When a false start is called, the play is blown dead by the referee immediately.

 Offensive linemen are called for false starts most often.
 This is because they are most likely to jump at the sound of the snap or a potential defender rushing at them.
 Blocking tight ends are in a similar position.
 Linemen and blocking tight ends also have to jump out of a stance which makes them more susceptible to getting called for this penalty.

-When skill position players (running backs, wide receivers, and tight ends out wide) are not blocking on the line of scrimmage, they are much less likely to be called for the penalty because of the nature of the block.
-Any of the 11 players on the offensive side of the ball can be called for this penalty however, even the quarterback.
+When skill position players (running backs, wide receivers, and tight ends out wide) are not blocking on the line of scrimmage, they are much less likely to be called for the penalty.
+However, any of the 11 players on the offensive side of the ball can be called for this penalty, even the quarterback.

 To signal a false start penalty, the referee will roll their arms in front of their body in circles.
 The referee then points in the direction of the offense and says the number of the player who committed the penalty.